 - Alternative comparisons do not function.

 - The TSSR Trigger State runs in a continuous trace loop as if the NEXTSTATE is programmed to go back to the TSSR Trigger State.

 - The TSSR Trigger State trace stops when the other Trigger States reach a final state or CTRL.RUN is set to 0.

-- The TSSR Trigger State TRIGCTRL.WATCHRST = 1 sets Final State when the counter value in COUNTCOMP is matched.
+- The TSSR Trigger State TRIGCTRL.WATCHRST = 1 sets Final State when the counter value in the TSSR Trigger State COUNTCOMP is matched.
 Setting Final State stops trace and the operation of the other trigger states in addition to the TSSR trigger state.
 This is a useful feature for stopping trace when a latency for a response has been exceeded due to a stall or hang.

 - The counters and trace filtering options are functional for the TSSR Trigger State.
-The following trigger states are available when ALTTSn = 1:
+The following bits are available when TSSR.ALTTSn = 1:

-- TRIGCTRL[NUM\TRIG\STATES 1].COMPSRC
+- TRIGCTRL[NUM TRIG STATES 1].COMP

+- TRIGCTRL[NUM TRIG STATES 1].COMPSEL

-- TRIGCTRL[NUM\TRIG\STATES 1].WATCHRST
+- TRIGCTRL[NUM TRIG STATES 1].WATCHRST

-- TRIGCTRL[NUM\TRIG\STATES 1].COUNTSRC
+- TRIGCTRL[NUM TRIG STATES 1].COUNTSRC

 - TRIGCTRL[NUM\TRIG\STATES 1].TRACE

-- TRIGCTRL[NUM\TRIG\STATES 1].COUNTCLR
+- TRIGCTRL[NUM TRIG STATES 1].COUNTCLR

-The following trigger states are not available:
+The following bits are not available:

 - TRIGCTRL[NUM\TRIG\STATES 1].CAPTID

 - TRIGCTRL[NUM\TRIG\STATES 1].ALTCOMP

-- TRIGCTRL[NUM\TRIG\STATES 1].COUNTBRK
+- TRIGCTRL[NUM TRIG STATES 1].COUNTBRK

-- TRIGCTRL[NUM\TRIG\STATES 1].ALTCOMPSRC
+- TRIGCTRL[NUM\TRIG\STATES 1].ALTCOMPSEL

 - Loops that are based on counter reset add an extra clock for the reset.
 For example:

 - Setting COUNTCOMP4 = 5 with TRIGCTRL4.COUNTSRC = 1, TRIGCTRL4.TRACE = 1 and TRIGCTRL4.COMP = 0b001, results in trace capture when the counter reaches five trigger signal comparisons.
-The trace capture stays asserted until final\state is reached.
+The trace capture stays asserted until final state is reached.

 - Setting TRIGCTRL4.COUNTCLR = 1 resets the counter after five trigger signal comparisons are counted.

-- A trace is captured after every five trigger signal comparisons, with the Trigger State going to final\state one ELACLK cycle later, or if CTRL.RUN is cleared. - If TRIGCTRL4.TRACE = 0, a trace is captured every six ELACLK cycles when COUNTCOMP4 = 5.
+- A trace is captured after every five trigger signal comparisons until the Trigger State goes to final state.
+A trace is also captured if CTRL.RUN is cleared. - If TRIGCTRL4.COUNTSRC = 0, a trace is captured every six ELACLK cycles when COUNTCOMP4 = 5.